liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-5-request-lifecycle.md

 only sets the current non-public request render parameters on the response so they are preserved for the next request and then returns<sup>[[5.61](tck-tests.md#5.61)]</sup>.

-### <a name="5.2.6"></a>5.2.6 Executing a Portlet Render Request
+### <a name="5.2.6"></a>5.2.6 Executing a Portlet Header Request

-The bridge processes a portlet render request when its `doFacesRequest` is called with the corresponding portlet Render `request` and `response` objects:
+The bridge processes a portlet header request when its `doFacesRequest` is called with the corresponding portlet Header `request` and `response` objects:

-    public void doFacesRequest(javax.portlet.RenderRequest request, javax.portlet.RenderResponse response);
+    public void doFacesRequest(javax.portlet.HeaderRequest, javax.portlet.HeaderResponse response);

-The bridge may be called to process a portlet render request for either a Faces target or a non-Faces target.
+The bridge may be called to process a portlet header request for either a Faces target or a non-Faces target.

 In processing this request for a Faces target the bridge must:

 - throw the BridgeUninitializedException if the bridge isn't currently initialized (`init()` has been called following either the bridge's construction or a prior `release()`)<sup>[[5.27](tck-tests.md#5.27)]</sup>.
-- set the `javax.portlet.faces.phase` request attribute to `Bridge.PortletPhase.RENDER_PHASE` prior to acquiring the `FacesContext`<sup>[[5.28](tck-tests.md#5.28)]</sup>.
+- set the `javax.portlet.faces.phase` request attribute to `Bridge.PortletPhase.HEADER_PHASE` prior to acquiring the `FacesContext`<sup>[[5.28](tck-tests.md#5.28)]</sup>.
 - acquire the `FacesContext` and `Lifecycle` as described above ensuring the appropriate target `viewId` will be processed [5.2.3](chapter-5-request-lifecycle.md#5.2.3).
-- reestablish (if so indicated) the Faces request scope from the corresponding bridge request scope satisfying all requirements listed in section [5.1.2](chapter-5-request-lifecycle.md#5.1.2) concerning providing an idempotent rendition based on the `viewId` and request scope state referenced in the render request<sup>[[5.30](tck-tests.md#5.30)]</sup>.
+- reestablish (if so indicated) the Faces request scope from the corresponding bridge request scope satisfying all requirements listed in section [5.1.2](chapter-5-request-lifecycle.md#5.1.2) concerning providing an idempotent rendition based on the `viewId` and request scope state referenced in the header request<sup>[[5.30](tck-tests.md#5.30)]</sup>.
 - ensure the `RenderKits ResponseStateManager isPostback()` method returns true if and only if a bridge request scope has been identified and restored<sup>[[5.31](tck-tests.md#5.31)]</sup>. **Note**: as indicated in section